fatalfeel/proton_sdk_source/Programmer Readme.txt

 5.
-Quake, QuakeShader samples have a small problem. when reload, can not find correct texture path name. because "maps/20kdm2.bsp.lightmap.0~10" can not find in normal path, they are packed into 20kdm2.bsp.
+Quake, QuakeShader samples have a small problem. when resume process and reload texture, can not find correct image. because "maps/20kdm2.bsp.lightmap.0~10" can not find in resource path, they are packed into 20kdm2.bsp.